HallLabs/tracy_matdb/docs/calculators/qe.rst

 Quantum Espresso Input
 ----------------------

+.. note:: For many interatomic potentials static calculations are used to train the potential.
+To perform a static calculation in `Quantum Espresso` it is sufficient to use `calculation: 'scf'` in `control` portion of the the yml file.

-The Quantum Espresso (QE) calculator can be used by supplying the `calculator` `name` field with 'qe' rather than the full name.
+The `Quantum Espresso` (`QE`) calculator can be used by supplying the `calculator` `name` field with 'qe' rather than the full name.
 Input fields for this calculator are `input_data`, `kpoints`, and `potcars`.
 The `input_data` field most of the parameters that will be